uktrade/data-hub-api/README.md

 ## Local development

-If using Docker, prefix these commands with `docker-compose run leeloo`.
+If using Docker, prefix these commands with `docker-compose run api`.

 To run the tests: